 This is really going to depend on how big the cubes of potatoes are.
 I like to go with smaller cubes for generally quicker cooking.
 The smaller they are cut, the quicker they will cook up.
 A russet potato can be pretty big, so just quartering them isn’t usually enough.
 I like to go for a 1-inch cube.
 Try to get them all generally the same size if you can.
 This will keep all of your cubes cooked to the same consistency.

 What if my Mashed Potatoes are too Thick?

-- 1 tablespoon salt and more for seasoning
+- 1 tablespoon kosher salt and more for seasoning

-- 2 lbs russet potatoes, peeled and cut into cubes
+- 2 pounds russet potatoes, peeled and cut into cubes

 - 3 tablespoons unsalted butter, cubed

 - pepper for seasoning

 - Fill a large pot halfway with water and add a tablespoon of salt.
 Bring to a boil.
 Add the potatoes and boil until fork tender, about 15 to 20 minutes.
 Drain the water and add the potatoes back to the hot pot.

 - To the potatoes, add the butter, half and half, and cream cheese.
 Use a hand mixer or potato masher to mix together until smooth or desired consistency.
 Season with salt, Lawry's, and pepper to taste.

 You can tag me at @iamhomesteader.